BolajiAyodeji/bolajiayodeji.com/content/building-a-slackbot-with-node-js-and-slackbots-js.md

 One awesome feature of Slack is [Slack Apps](https://slack.com/apps), integrations and [Slack Bots](https://api.slack.com/bot-users).

-> Basically, a Slack bot is a type of Slack App designed to interact with users via conversation.
+> A Slack bot is a type of Slack App designed to interact with users via conversation.
 Your bot can send DMs, it can be mentioned by users, it can post messages or upload files, and it can be invited to channels.
 Cool right?

-If you use Slack already, you should be familiar with some creative Slack bots like: [Standupbot](https://standupbot.com/), [Birthdaybot](https://birthdaybot.io/) and more.
+If you use Slack already, you should be familiar with some creative Slack bots like [Standupbot](https://standupbot.com/), [Birthdaybot](https://birthdaybot.io/) and more.

 In this article, I'll walk you through building your first Slack bot from start to finish with [Node.js](http://nodejs.org/) and [SlackBots.js](https://github.com/mishk0/slack-bot-api)